FAQs

 Can I do vaulted ceilings?

-Vaulted ceilings can be added by segmenting the roof into as many different slopes as are required.
 This is done by dragging multiple ceiling regions onto the design and fitting them accordingly.
 You can then set the associated height at the corners of each segment by clicking on them, selecting the up/down arrow and inputting the appropriate values (you must click the tick beside the text box to confirm).
 An arrow should then be displayed, this indicates the downwards slope direction of the ceiling.

 For more help on this topic, see our guide on Vaulted Ceilings and Dormers.